AgrawalVi/SweetBeasts/README.md

   `@/utils` - contains any utility logic that is used.
 Usually a ts file that will be somewhat static to the context.

-## Libraries being used and for what purpose:
+## Usage instructions for libraries and frameworks:

 ### [Next.js](https://nextjs.org/docs)
   - Version 14, using the app router.
 Whenever looking through forums for help, make sure to look for the **APP ROUTER** and **NOT** the **PAGES ROUTER**